 4. Provide Instant Collaboration

 It is sometimes hard to admit that students learn better from each other than just direct instruction from the teacher.
-Cooperative learning, collaborative learning, and peer learning are all research-based strategies that can help students go deeper with their learning and retain it.
+Cooperative learning, collaborative learning, and peer learning are research-based strategies that can help students go deeper with their learning and retain it.

 Looking to go BEYOND Google tools for collaboration?
 Check out my 15 Collaborative Tools for the Classroom That Are NOT Google.